Valchlor

 Patients must wash hands thoroughly with soap and water after handling or applying VALCHLOR.

 Caregivers must wear disposable nitrile gloves when applying VALCHLOR to patients and wash hands thoroughly with soap and water after removal of gloves.
-If there is accidental skin exposure to VALCHLOR, caregivers must immediately wash exposed areas thoroughly with soap and water for at least 15 minutes and remove contaminated clothing [see Warnings and Precautions ].
+If there is accidental skin exposure to VALCHLOR, caregivers must immediately wash exposed areas thoroughly with soap and water for at least 15 minutes and remove contaminated clothing [

 - Apply immediately or within 30 minutes after removal from the refrigerator.
 Return VALCHLOR to the refrigerator immediately after each use.